 - 4. Reboot your guest system in order to activate the updates and then proceed as described above. - 5.
-Note that OpenGL support is not available unless you update to a later Linux kernel.

 In case Oracle Enterprise Linux does not find the required packages, you either have to install them from a different source (e.g. DVD) or use Oracle's public Yum server located at http://public-yum.oracle.com.